 - Simple User Interface

-To introduce you to John Deere’s newest robomower, have a watch of the video below…
+To introduce you to John Deere’s robotic mower, have a watch of the video below…

 The Tango operates using a singular rotating, steel blade with two edges.
 It has been specifically designed to last longer than any other mower.

 In fact John Deere have said it won’t need to replaced or sharpened at all during the season.
 Which is very impressive considering most robomowers need to change every month or so.

 This means it is no match for areas of longer grass.
 So at the beginning of spring there will be no need to pre-mow, saving a great deal of effort that other models cannot.

 Not only has the blade been designed withstand long term wear and tear, but it also produces a fine and delicate cut.
 It cuts your grass up into very small pieces and ensures this is all done evenly.

 Making your lawn look better than it ever has done before.

 And not only that but your garden will begin to look better as weeks go past.